 I was told by friends and colleagues that I’d be lucky to survive beyond 3 issues such is the unpredictably fickle and expensive nature of magazine production.
 “Print media sales were in rapid decline” they hollered, “ the plethora of free online blogging sites suggests that nobody in their right mind chooses to pay for content anymore.” and they were probably right – but there’s a large number of folks who still source their news from print media and my gut feeling was to reach out to them.

 iScot Magazine launched on St Andrews day 2014 (in digital format) – in excess of 10,000 free downloads augured well for the future, however our subscription support request resulted in only 82 subscribers.
 Anyone with a brain would have halted the initiative after issue 1 however, me being thrawn, I wasn’t for giving up.
 My (then) recently acquired redundancy money and private pension kept the magazine alive.
-I wasn’t just involved in the indy movement – I was committed, failure was never an option and with the unwavering support of a business angel we’ll fight for indy to the best of our ability.
+I wasn’t just involved in the indy movement – I was committed, failure was never an option and with the unwavering support of a business angel we continue to fight for indy as best we can.

-With 55 monthly issues under our belt it has been an emotional roller coaster of a journey – sleepless nights, cash flow issues, health scares, 18 hour shifts – We’re no different from any other small business ( we’re a team of 2 ) – yet despite our detractors, challenges and every other conceivable barrier to progress – we are still standing…and have won an award for best digital magazine.
+With 56 monthly issues under our belt it has been an emotional roller coaster of a journey – sleepless nights, cash flow pressures, health scares, 18 hour shifts – We’re no different from any other small business ( we’re a team of 2 ) – yet despite our detractors, challenges and every other conceivable barrier to progress – we are still standing…and have even won an award for best digital magazine.

 This is where we need your support.
 Having reviewed our progress and achievements to-date, and evaluating actions that need to be put in place to secure our future, we’re reminded of the risks of having such a small production team.
 We need to address this now as this is a real barrier to growth, and we are entering into IndyRef2 territory soon – it’ll be all hands on deck.